cubic9com/crowpanel-5.79_weather-display/README.md

     #define INTERVAL_IN_MINUTES 60 // 1 hour
     ```

-    Note: You can obtain the latitude and longitude from the URL after searching for your desired location in [Google Maps](https://www.google.com/maps/).
+    Note: You can get the latitude and longitude from the URL after searching for your desired location in [Google Maps](https://www.google.com/maps/).

 1. Build and upload the project: